-- 8.13 As has already been established in 8.6 (i), there are a large number of elderly residents in the community, some of whom would prefer to live in a property more suited to their needs within the village (ii).
+- 7.14 As has already been established in 7.7 (i), there are a large number of elderly residents in the community, some of whom would prefer to live in a property more suited to their needs within the village (ii).
 They have concerns about issues such as house maintenance, large heating costs, upkeep of gardens and security.
 By providing retirement homes, these issues will largely be overcome, whilst providing the opportunity for the elderly to remain in the village.
-This in turn would mean that larger homes would then be available for younger families. - 8.14 Retirement housing in appropriate locations and built to modern specifications should be considered as a means of enabling a growing number of older people to lead an independent life for longer and to continue to be actively involved in the community.
-Retirement Homes as defined in this plan are also market homes and differ from Manageable Homes in that: - They are all without exception single storey bungalows with 2 or 3 bedrooms - The plots may be smaller - They can only be occupied by over 65s
+This in turn would mean that larger homes would then be available for younger families. - 7.15 Retirement housing in appropriate locations and built to modern specifications should be considered as a means of enabling a growing number of older people to lead an independent life for longer and to continue to be actively involved in the community.
+Retirement Homes as defined in this plan are also market homes and differ from Manageable Homes in that: - The intent of this plan is that they are all single storey bungalows with 2 or 3 bedrooms - The plots may be smaller - They can only be occupied by over 65s